 A La Carte is a project that was conceived and incubated by Joint Venture Silicon Valley.
-Since July 2020 it has been in the good hands of Loaves & Fishes Family Kitchen.
-The initiative was first initiated by Joint Venture in 2016 and championed by Nancy Fishman, Ph.D., a psychologist, family law mediator, and author, who relocated to Silicon Valley from Detroit, where she founded Forgotten Harvest, a fresh food rescue program in 1990.
-The initiative was subsequently directed by Robin Franz Martin who continues to lead the charge for food recovery at Joint Venture.
+In July 2020 the program was adopted by Loaves & Fishes Family Kitchen.
+The project was brought to fruition by Robin Franz Martin who was lucky enough to recover the first meal from Stanford University, and who continues to lead the charge for food recovery at Joint Venture.

 In 2016, Joint Venture made an appeal to Santa Clara County to fund an exploratory effort targeting corporate kitchens and engaging non-profits, government agencies, and food professionals.
 Contributing brain power to the effort were Joint board members Eric Houser (Wells Fargo), Dennis Jacobs (Santa Clara University), and John Sobrato (Sobrato Philanthropies).